Júlia Láng

-Júlia Láng (born 6 November 2003) is a retired Hungarian figure skater.
+Júlia Láng (born 6 November 2003) is a Hungarian figure skater.
 She has represented her country at two (2018, 2019) Junior World Championships and three (2021, 2022, 2023) Senior World Championships.
 Láng is a four-time Hungarian national champion (2018, 2021–23).
 She is known for her signature move, a highly flexible layback slide variation performed while holding the blade, which she was the first to introduce in international competition.
 She was first documented performing the move in practice on July 17, 2017.
+After a long break in competitions, she announced an attempt to return into the pairs category with Italy's Filippo Clerici skating for Hungary in 2026.

 Career

 2017–2018 season

 Láng made her debut in the ISU Junior Grand Prix series at the 2017 event in Salzburg, where she also performed her signature slide move for the first time in competition.
 In January 2018 Láng became the junior national champion.
 In March, she represented Hungary at the 2018 World Junior Championships in Sofia, Bulgaria.
 Ranked thirty-second in the short, she did not advance to the free skate.